-In August 2000, the Company closed the long-term financing for construction of the Q4000.
-This \$138.5 million financing is pursuant to Title XI of the Merchant Marine Act which is administered by MARAD.
-At the time the financing closed, the Company made an initial draw of \$40.1 million toward construction funding with additional draws expected to occur at the end of 2000 and upon delivery of the vessel.
+In August 2000, the Company closed a long-term financing for construction of the Q4000.
+This \$138.5 million financing is pursuant to Title XI of the Merchant Marine Act of 1936 which is administered by MARAD.
+At the time the financing closed, the Company made an initial draw of \$40.1 million toward construction costs with additional draws expected to occur at the end of 2000 and upon delivery of the vessel.